paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 (5) **No effect on other benefits** — Payments made under paragraph (2) are supplemental to any other benefit furnished by the United States Government for which a covered dependent, dependent of a former employee, covered employee, former employee, or covered individual is entitled, and the receipt of such payments may not affect the eligibility of such a person to any other benefit furnished by the United States Government.

+**(j) Expansion of authorities** The head of any Federal agency may exercise the authorities of this section, including to designate an incident, whether the incident occurred in the United States or abroad, for purposes of subparagraphs (A)(ii) and (B)(ii) of subsection (e)(4) when the incident affects United States Government employees of the agency or their dependents who are not under the security responsibility of the Secretary of State as set forth in [section 4802 of this title](./chapter-058-diplomatic-security.md#section-4802) or when operational control of overseas security responsibility for such employees or dependents has been delegated to the head of the agency.

 ### Statutory Notes

 #### References in Text
-The Defense Base Act, referred to in subsec. (h)(2), is act Aug.
+The Defense Base Act, referred to in subsec. (h)(3), is act Aug.
 16, 1941, ch.
 357, 55 Stat.
 622, which is classified generally to chapter 11 (§ 1651 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1651 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1651&num=0&edition=prelim) and Tables.

 #### Amendments
 2022—Subsec. (i)(5).
 Pub.
 L. 117–103 added par.
 (5).

+Subsec. (j).
+Pub.
+L. 117–263 added subsec. (j).

 2021—Subsec. (a)(1).
 Pub.
 L. 116–283, § 1110(1), inserted “or the head of any other Federal agency” after “The Secretary of State” in introductory provisions.